torvalds/linux/Documentation/virt/hyperv/vpci.rst

 Guest NUMA node affinity
 ------------------------
-When the vPCI protocol version provides it, the guest NUMA node affinity of the vPCI device is stored as part of the Linux device information for subsequent use by the Linux driver.
+When the vPCI protocol version provides it, the guest NUMA node affinity of the vPCI device is stored as part of the GNU/Linux device information for subsequent use by the GNU/Linux driver.
 See hv_pci_assign_numa_node().
-If the negotiated protocol version does not support the host providing NUMA affinity information, the Linux guest defaults the device NUMA node to 0.
+If the negotiated protocol version does not support the host providing NUMA affinity information, the GNU/Linux guest defaults the device NUMA node to 0.
 But even when the negotiated protocol version includes NUMA affinity information, the ability of the host to provide such information depends on certain host configuration options.
 If